Turner & the Sea at the National Maritime Museum

 The drawings and watercolours in his sketchbook that was left to the nation as the Turner Bequest illustrate his restless unending relationship with the sea.
 From his engagements with the sea on issues of national identity to his more understated undertakings, Turner demonstrates an assured romantic endeavour through placing the artist as intermediary between the viewer and the outside world, as Now for the Painter, with its witty title, shows the insertion of the artist into the scene.
 The myth of Turner strapped to the mast of the ship was a powerful one.
 His engagement in his art with the elements would suggest such a myth to be reality.
 From Snow Storm – Steam-Boat off a Harbour’s Mouth to his depictions of the calm stillness of the sea in other paintings, the exhibition demonstrates Turner’s intimate engagement with the elements, that are in constant flux.

 By the end of the exhibition one has engaged, as Turner did, with the calm that precedes the storm and with the sudden squalls; from the sea’s most violent episodes to its most tranquil.

-Turner & the Sea is at the National Maritime Museum from 22nd November 2013 until 21st April 2014, for further information visit here.
+Turner & the Sea is at the National Maritime Museum from 22nd November 2013 until 21st April 2014.
+For further information visit the museum’s website here.